dleonrdz/supercenter-product-recommender/README.md

     - `finetuning_trigger.py`
     - `refined_embeddings_storage.py`

-    These scripts will process the raw data, create embeddings, fine-tune the two-tower architecture, and store the refined embeddings.
+    These scripts will process the raw data, create embeddings, train the two-tower architecture, save it, and store the refined product embeddings within a pinecone vectorstore.

 2. **Run the Streamlit app**:
     ```sh